 - Unless prescribed by the clinic, do not undergo any peels, IPL, laser, or other facial treatments for two weeks after treatment

-- Be gentle when cleansing the treatment area
+- Aim to be gentle when cleansing the treatment area

 - If pain relief is required, use paracetamol instead of aspirin or ibuprofen

 Pain is subjective – everyone feels things differently.
-Most patients compare the feeling of anti-wrinkle injections to a quick prick.
-You may feel a slight pinching sensation; however, this only lasts for a few seconds.
-Ultimately, whether or not you find wrinkle relaxer injections painful will depend on your own personal pain tolerance and the specific area treated.
+You may feel a slight stinging sensation; however, this should only last for a few seconds.
+Ultimately, whether you find wrinkle relaxer injections painful will depend on your own personal pain tolerance and the specific area treated.

 No, anti-wrinkle injections are not permanent.
-The product will eventually wear off, and the nerves will be able to send chemical signals to the muscles once more.
-This can be a good thing; for example, if you are unhappy with your results, know that they will eventually go away.
-After your initial treatment, you can expect to return to Inigo Cosmetic for top-up treatments every three to four months.
+The product will eventually wear off and the nerves will be able to send chemical signals to the muscles once more.
+This can be a good thing, as you know from the start that the results will eventually diminish, then disappear.

-If injected correctly, anti-wrinkle injections should never lead to a frozen appearance.
-Wrinkle relaxers are not designed to remove facial expressions and instead aim to soften those lines caused by excessive facial expressions from smiling, frowning, or squinting.
-While the treatment does paralyse your muscles, it will not make you feel numb.
-Wrinkle relaxers will only ever lead to a frozen appearance if your injector uses far too much product.
-This is why you should only ever be treated by an experienced cosmetic injector who can accurately judge the size of your muscles to determine how many units of anti-wrinkle are needed.
+Anti-wrinkle injections should not usually lead to a frozen appearance.
+Wrinkle relaxers are not designed to remove facial expressions and instead aim to minimise lines caused by facial expressions such as smiling, frowning or squinting.
+You should only ever be treated by an experienced cosmetic injector, who can determine the optimal units of anti-wrinkle product for your unique requirements.

-The right amount of wrinkle relaxer is different for everyone and will depend on the area treated and the specific product used.
-We recommend booking a consultation at Inigo Cosmetic so that we can examine your face and discuss in detail how many units of product may be needed to meet your aesthetic goals.
+The right amount of wrinkle relaxer is different for everyone and will depend on the area being treated and the specific product used.
+We recommend booking a consultation at Inigo Cosmetic so that one of registered nurses or doctors can access your face and discuss in detail how many units of product may be needed to meet your aesthetic goals.

 There is no right or wrong age to start getting anti-wrinkle injections.
-While you do not need wrinkle relaxers if you don’t have any wrinkles, a rising number of patients are choosing to undergo anti-wrinkle treatments as a preventative measure, meaning that some patients are as young as their early 20s.
-Other patients choose to wait until they are bothered by the appearance of wrinkles.
-If you’d like to learn more about whether anti-wrinkle treatments are a suitable option for you, we’d love to see you at Inigo Cosmetic for a consultation.
+While you do not need wrinkle relaxers if you don’t have any wrinkles, some patients are choosing to undergo anti-wrinkle treatments as a preventative measure.
+Other patients choose to wait until they are concerned by the appearance of wrinkles.
+If you’d like to learn more about whether anti-wrinkle treatments are a suitable option for you, we recommend booking a consultation in with one of our registered nurses or doctors here at Inigo Cosmetic.

-While anti-wrinkle injections and dermal filler are both highly popular cosmetic injectable treatments designed to reduce signs of age, they work in completely different ways to achieve very different results.
-Wrinkle relaxers work to minimise the appearance of wrinkles by blocking muscle movement and are best suited to lines on the upper half of the face.
-However, keep in mind that anti-wrinkle results may take up to 14 days to appear.
-On the other hand, dermal fillers aim to add structure and volume, usually to the lower half of the face, and offer immediate results.
+Whilst both anti-wrinkle injections and dermal filler are popular cosmetic injectable treatments, designed to reduce signs of age, they work in completely different ways to achieve very different results.
+Wrinkle relaxers aim to minimise the appearance of wrinkles by blocking muscle movement and are best suited to lines on the upper-half of the face.